aimclub/ECG/benchmarks_ptb_xl.md

 ## Benchmarks

-All methods except of `ecg_is_normal` were trained on [CPSC 2018](http://2018.icbeb.org/Challenge.html).
+All methods except for `ecg_is_normal` were trained on [CPSC 2018](http://2018.icbeb.org/Challenge.html).
 For benchmarking [PTB-XL](https://physionet.org/content/ptb-xl/1.0.1/) dataset was used.

 Method `ecg_is_normal` was trained, validated and tested on [PTB-XL](https://physionet.org/content/ptb-xl/1.0.1/) dataset.
-1-8 folds were used for the training set, 9 fold for the validation set and 10 fold for the test set of the entire dataset, respectively.
+Folds 1-8 were used as the training set, fold 9 as the validation set and fold 10 as the test set of the entire dataset, respectively.

 ### Detect significant ST-elevation
 We perform evaluation using 2 metrics: